Orientation Adventure Trips

 On Friday, we will travel to Huntington Library and Gardens to look at the gardens and galleries and eat a picnic lunch.
 Upon returning to Mudd in the evening, we’ll get boba tea, eat dinner, play board games, and decorate mugs.
 On Saturday, we will meet mid-morning to make scones, tea (in the mugs we decorated!), and sandwiches for a tea party brunch.
 We’ll watch movies, play more board games, and do some simple crafts that will brighten your new dorm room.
 In the evening, we will walk into town for dinner and liquid nitrogen ice cream.

-Guides: Zach Evans ’18 and Fernando Fernandez ’18
+Guides: Fernando Fernandez ’18 and Zach Evans ’18

 Faculty/Staff: Maureen Ruiz-Sundstrom

 Can’t wait to get to Mudd and start “understanding the impact of your work on society?”
-Ready to engage with the community and explore some science before classes even start?
-We will spend the weekend volunteering at a local Los Angeles museum, working behind the scenes and also getting a chance to take in all the sights, history, and learning.
-The first day will be spent volunteering and the second will be spent exploring the exhibits.
+Ready to explore some science before classes even start?
+We will spend the weekend at local Los Angeles museums, taking in all the sights, history, and learning.
+The first day will be spent at the La Brea Tar Pits and LACMA and the second will be spent at Griffith Observatory and Planetarium.
 Come join us for a experience that’s both educational and exciting!